Toyotarou: Style

 Toyotarou is a self-taught artist, having never formally studied manga.
+He said his drawing style is most heavily influenced by Toriyama's style around the time of the Majin Boo arc of Dragon Ball.
 When asked what his favorite manga is other than Dragon Ball, he answered with Toriyama's Soldier of Savings Cashman or Nobuhiro Watsuki's Rurouni Kenshin.
 He is more inspired by film than manga, particularly those made by Disney, Marvel, and Pixar.

 Toyotarou explained that for Dragon Ball Super he received the major plot points from Toriyama, before drawing the storyboard and filling in the details in between himself.
 He sent the storyboard to Toriyama for review, who gave feedback and made alterations before returning it to Toyotarou, who illustrated the final manuscript and sent it to Shueisha for publication.
 During the last week of his monthly deadlines, Toyotarou estimated that he spends about 18 hours a day drawing.

 Toriyama said that of everyone who works on the Dragon Ball franchise, Toyotarou's artwork is the closest to his own.
 Amy McNulty of Anime News Network concurred, calling Toyotarou's art "virtually indistinguishable" from Toriyama's.
 Toyotarou himself said he is confident in reproducing Toriyama's characters and their subtleties, but needs to practice on robots and mecha.
 As far as the differences, he noted that he draws more panels and close-ups than Toriyama and does his screentone digitally.

+Toyotarou uses both analog and digital equipment in his manga.
+Describing his process for a color illustration, he said he begins by sketching on paper with a pen, before scanning it into a computer and adjusting the balance.
+After changing the color of the lines to blue and printing it onto paper, he uses the blue sketch as a guide as he inks with a dip pen.
+He scans the inked paper back into a computer, as everything from the coloring stage onward is done digitally.
+"I use either 'anime-style coloring', which is like cel animation, or 'brush coloring', which has strong shadow gradients.
+Anime-style coloring is easier, but brush coloring gives a more powerful effect, so I use brush coloring when I have the time."